AtzeDeVries/jobernetes/README.md

 ```shell
 kubectl run jobernetes --image=atzdevries/jobernetes:v0.0.2
 ```
+Jobernetes uses the 'default' service account in the namespace you are using.
+It might be that your service acount does not have the access to create/delete/list jobs.
+In the resources directory a `role-model` and a `role-binding` for jobernetes.
+You can use this to have the correct acl for the default service acount to run jobernetes.

 #### From a container
 You need access to a good `kubectl` config.
 Make sure you have in you `jobermodel` the setting `incluster` set to `False`